List of Erysiphe species

-This is a list of the fungus species in the genus Erysiphe.
-Many are plant pathogens.

-As of 20 September 2023, the GBIF lists up to 462 species, 478 are accepted by Wijayawardene et al. 2020, while Species Fungorum lists about 432 species.
+This is a list of the fungus species in the genus Erysiphe, which consists of plant pathogens in the family Erysiphaceae.
+As of 20 September 2023, the GBIF lists up to 462 species, 478 are accepted by Wijayawardene et al. (2020), while Species Fungorum lists about 432 species.
 This list with authors and dates is based on the Species Fungorum list.